solid-process/solid-result/README.md

 end

 Divide.call(10, 5)
-# value "5" is not allowed for :division_completed type ("5": Float === "5" does not return true) (BCDD::Result::Contract::Error::UnexpectedValue)
+# value "2" is not allowed for :division_completed type ("2": Float === "2" does not return true) (BCDD::Result::Contract::Error::UnexpectedValue)
 ```

 <p align="right"><a href="#-bcddresult">⬆️ &nbsp;back to top</a></p>

 #### `BCDD::Result::Expectations.mixin` add-ons

-The `BCDD::Result::Expectations.mixin` also accepts the `with:` argument.
-It is a hash that will be used to define the methods that will be added to the target object.
+The `BCDD::Result::Expectations.mixin` also accepts the `config:` argument.
+It is a hash that can be used to define custom behaviors for the mixin.

 **Continue**